 Dara'a: Dara'a is included in the ceasefire agreed by the US and Russia in early July.
-As of October, shelling by the regime forces has been reported across the governorate, as well as fighting between the opposition and IS-affiliated extremist group, Jaysh Khalid Ibn Al-Walid.
-HTS attacked the areas controlled by Jaysh Khalid Ibn Al-Walid. ???
-As of 28 July, the ceasefire was generally holding in the area, with limited violations.?
+The number of violations of the ceasefire implemented in July has been increasing since October.
+Shelling by regime forces has been reported across the governorate, as well as fighting between the opposition and IS-affiliated extremist group, Jaysh Khalid Ibn Al-Walid.
+Opposition groups have been attacking Yarmouk Basin - the areas controlled by Jaysh Khalid Ibn Al-Walid since October. ???

-Idlib: Fighting has generally decreased in Idlib since the beginning of the ceasefire in areas where it applies.
-However, since September government forces intensified their attacks against the opposition, which resulted in heavy airstrikes and many civilian deaths.
-Hospitals, schools, and residential areas were targeted.???
-In September, Russia, Iran, and Turkey have planned to post observers on the edge of the de-escalation zone in Idlib governorate, which is largely controlled by Hayat Tahrir al-Sham (HTS).
-As a result, Turkey deployed their troops and military vehicles on 12 October and started a military operation aiming to encircle a Kurdish enclave, preventing them from reuniting Kurdish-controlled territories, according to the opposition groups.
-In late October, a meeting between Turkish officials and the Syrian opposition took place, which resulted in a decision to unify administration of the border crossings and the army under the interim government.
-The National Salvation Government was created by opposition groups in the beginning of November to govern the liberated areas. ????
-Shelling was reported on the border on 8 October, forcing the inhabitants of a nearby IDP camp to flee.?
-HTS has gained control of Idlib city at the end of July.
-Protests have been held against their presence.???
-Public resentment and demonstrations have been reported after civilians were killed by Turkish border guards who want to prevent people from crossing.?
+Since September, Russia, Iran, and Turkey started to post observers on the edge of the de-escalation zone in Idlib governorate, which is largely controlled by Hayat Tahrir al-Sham (HTS).
+As a result, Turkey deployed their troops and military vehicles on 12 October and started a military operation.
+This operation allows Turkish military to encircle a Kurdish enclave, preventing them from reuniting Kurdish-controlled territories, according to the opposition groups.
+In late October, a meeting between Turkish officials and the Syrian opposition resulted in a decision to unify the administration of the border crossings and the army under the Syrian Interim Government, which was executed by opposition groups in the beginning of November. ????

 Homs: Clashes are ongoing in northwestern Homs between IS and the pro-government forces.
 In the beginning of November the Israeli strikes targeted industrial town Hisya in the governorate. ?
-On 1 October extremist groups captured Al-Qaryatayn from government forces as part of a wider counter-attack; government forces recaptured Al-Qaryatayn on 21 October and they have been fighting to regain the territory in the eastern and southeastern countryside.???
-As of August pro-government forces control al Sukhna, located on the main desert highway between Palmyra and the government's besieged enclave at Deir-ez-Zor, about 130km to the east. ?
-Russian defense officials and representatives of Syrian opposition groups renewed a ceasefire in northern Homs at the beginning of October.?
-A contentious obstacle to the negotiation process is the release of 7,000 opposition members detained by pro-government forces.??
+Government forces recaptured Al-Qaryatayn on 21 October and they have been fighting to regain the territory in the eastern and southeastern countryside.???

-Quneitra/Golan Heights: Israeli airstrikes on government positions have been reported repeatedly as of October.?
-In the beginning of November the fighting between the government forces and opposition groups escalated after the suicide attack by an HTS fighter killed at least nine and injured about 20 people in Hader, which is a part of Syrian controlled Golan Heights.?
+Quneitra/Golan Heights: Increased targeting of towns in the north of the governorate was reported in December and January.
+In the beginning of November the fighting between the government forces and opposition groups escalated after the suicide attack by an HTS fighter killed at least nine and injured about 20 people in Hader, which is a part of Syrian controlled Golan Heights. ?
+Israeli airstrikes on government positions have been reported repeatedly in 2017.?
 The governorate is included in the ceasefire brokered by the US and Russia which came into effect on 9 July; sporadic clashes have occurred since the ceasefire.???

 As Sweida: The eastern countryside of the governorate remains under the control of the government.
-Shelling has been reported in this area in November.?
+Clashes between the government and the opposition were reported in the western countryside of the governorate in December. ??
 The governorate is part of the ceasefire brokered by the US and Russia in early July.
 However, breaches have been reported.??On 10 July, the SAA launched an offensive on eastern side of the governorate, seizing villages from the FSA.
 The area of clashes is just outside the ceasefire area convened by the brokers of the ceasefire, which includes most of Sweida. ?

-Al Hasakeh: As of October, the SDF operation against the IS continues in the southern countryside of Al-Hasakah city.
-Clashes were reported in the entrence of Markada town, which is the last town controlled by the IS in the governorate.?
+Al Hasakeh: As of December no fighting is reported in the governorate.
+The SDF operation against the IS was executed in the southern countryside of Al-Hasakeh city in October.
+Clashes were reported at the entrance to Markada town, which was the last town controlled by the IS in the governorate.?